bbauska/W3Cx-3of5/README.md

 1.      please right click this link to download
 2.      the toto.jpg picture&lt;/a&gt;
 ```
-\...will ask the remote HTTP server to send back the toto.jpg file.
+&period;&period;&period;will ask the remote HTTP server to send back the toto.jpg file.
 The browser will receive in the response HTTP header from the server (and by default the browser will display the image in a new tab):
 ```
-1.  \...
+1.  &period;&period;&period;
 2. Content-type: image/jpg
-3.  \...
+3.  &period;&period;&period;
 ```
 However, if the link points to some PHP code,  Java servlet code, or any kind of script/application on the server side, this remote server code can send in its HTTP response a Content-type that may force the browser to download the image instead of rendering it.